 Are you skeptical that chocolate can be good for you?
 According to the Cleveland Clinic, a flavonoid called flavonol found in cocoa and chocolate has been linked to a variety of benefits, including better blood flow and decreased blood pressure.
-The American Heart Association also notes the potential flavonoid benefits, but says to watch out for the fat and calories.
-In a list of superfoods, it gave more of a green light to salmon, berries and nuts.

 Online news site, Vox, recently looked at a bunch of chocolate studies and was unimpressed.
 Though even Vox allowed that there’s some promising evidence, but not enough to warrant the message that chocolate is a health food.